psikoo/whisper/README.md

-> Whispers - Automatically send subtext messages
+> Whispers - A Vencord plugin to Automatically send subtext messages

-Configurable prefix and suffix for messages.
+-# I lied, it can set a prefix and suffix for your messages :3